nemonik/hands-on-DevOps/readme.md

 **NOTE**

 - Make sure you pre-pend that dot (`.`) at the start of `.drone.yml`.
+- Like the `.gitignore` file, `.drone.yml` is a hidden file and will not show up if you list the directory contents with `ls` alone.
+You will need to enter `ls -las`.

 The pipeline is authored in YAML like almost all the CI orchestrators out there except for Jenkin's Pipelines, whose you author in Groovy-based DSL.